Caparino/the_soycial_network/README.md

 # the soycial network

-A command-line tool that creates memes from LinkedIn posts by overlaying the famous soyjaks pointing meme while anonymizing personal information.
+A command-line tool that creates memes from LinkedIn posts by first anonymizing them and then overlaying the famous soyjaks pointing meme.

 ## How It Works